secretsciencelab/secretcampfire/README.md

   - secretblogr MVC: Node.js + Express + MongoDB
   - secretblogr hosting: Heroku
   - media hosting: ImageBam / YouTube

-  - *all architecture ingredients above are optional --- but your instance must meet the 'handshake requirements' above to play in the secretblogr network*
+The architecture ingredients above are recommendations.
+You are free to use any technology you prefer to meet the 'handshake requirements' above.